AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/read12.md

 The following options supported by ALS Prolog are options specified by the March ' 93 ISO Prolog Standard..

 li([],
-    [   [ariables,(,Vars,),--,After,reading,a,term,,,Vars,shall,be,a,list,of,
+    [   [ariables,(,Vars,),—,After,reading,a,term,,,Vars,shall,be,a,list,of,
             the,variables,in,the,term,read,,,in,left-to-right,traversal,
             order.],
         p([],[])]) li([],
-    [   [ariable_names,(,VN_list,),--,After,reading,a,term,,,VN_list,will,be,
+    [   [ariable_names,(,VN_list,),—,After,reading,a,term,,,VN_list,will,be,
             unified,with,a,list,of,elements,of,the,form,V,=,A,where,V,is,a,
             variable,in,the,term,and,A,is,an,atom,representing,the,name,of,
             the,variable.,Anonymous,variables,(,variables,whose,name,is,',_,
             ',),will,not,appear,in,this,list.],
         p([],[])])
-singletons(VN_list) -- After reading a term, VN_list will be unified with a list of elements of the form V = A, where V is a variable occurring in the term only once and A is an atom which represents the name of the variable.
+singletons(VN_list) — After reading a term, VN_list will be unified with a list of elements of the form V = A, where V is a variable occurring in the term only once and A is an atom which represents the name of the variable.
 Anonymous variables will not appear in this list.

 The following option does not conform to the standard, but is supported by ALS Prolog.

-attach_fullstop(Bool) -- Bool is either true or false.
+attach_fullstop(Bool) — Bool is either true or false.
 The default is false.
 When Bool is true, a fullstop is inserted before the end of the stream.
 This option is most useful for reading single terms from atom, character, and character code streams.

 ## EXAMPLES